 3. Rub the balloon on a piece of woollen cloth.
 Hold it near running water from a jug or tap.
+4. Rub a plas woollen cloth very close paper.

-of ar or very close to small pieces of paper.
+4. Rub a plastic pen on a piece of woollen cloth.
+Hold the pen very close to small pieces of paper.